rafaelalveriano/simple-linear-regression-with-tf/README.md

 # Simple example regression linear in node with tensorflow.

-Receive thre values and multiplies each values for ten.
+Receive three values and multiplies each values for ten.

 ### Execute